Care-Mate/care-mate-companion/README.md

 ionic serve
 ```

+# Quick Run
+**If no changes to the code are desired**, you can open the provided Android Studio project and run it in a Virtual Android device or connected Android Device.
+To do so, open Android Studio, and then direct it to open the `android` folder as a project.
+Android Studio will detect the project files and begin a gradle sync to fetch required packages.
+Once this sync is complete, you can run the project in the AVD emulator or on a connected Android Ddevice.

 # Deployment to an Android Device
 These steps are needed to put the Care-Mate companion application on a physical Android device.